SAFE-Stack/docs/docs/template-docker.md

 ### Azure Portal

 Go to the [Azure Portal](https://portal.azure.com) and create a new "Web App for Containers".
-Configure the Web App to point to the docker repository and select image with tag.
+Configure the Web App to point to the docker public repository and type in an image and tag.

 ![](img/dockersetup.png)